• Skip to primary navigation

 Jump to Recipe - Print Recipe

-This is the best gluten free barbecued spareribs recipe.
+This is the best gluten free barbecue baby back ribs recipe.
 Promise. 🙂 And it’s paleo, whole 30 compliant, dairy free, and keto friendly with zero carbs!

-St. Louis spare ribs are taken from the bottom of the ribs on the side of the belly of the pig.
-They’re bigger and meatier, but a little tougher than baby back ribs.
+St. Louis spareribs are taken from the bottom of the ribs the side of the pig’s belly.
+They’re big, meaty, and pack a punch, but they can be a bit tougher.

 close up of finished meal